This is the pumpkin pie for those who think that they don't like pumpkin pie.

 - Maple whipped cream for serving (simply whip 1 cup of cream with 3 Tbsp maple syrup)

-- Bake the pie crust “blind” by lining the crust with parchment paper or foil and filling it with pie weights, dry beans, or uncooked rice.
-Bake for 20 minutes.
+- Line the crust with parchment paper or foil and filling it with pie weights, dry beans, or uncooked rice.
+Bake on the bottom rack for 20 minutes.
 Remove the pie weight and the paper and bake again for 5 more minutes to dry off the bottom.

-- Remove the pie crust and turn the oven up to 375°F.
+- Remove the pie crust and turn the oven up to 375°F to bake the pie with the filling.

 - Once the crust is no longer super hot, (warm is okay), beat 1 egg and lightly brush the edges of the pie crust with it.
 Reserve the egg for the filling.